Processing math: 100%

 self bias circuit of depletion mosfet

 Here the depletion MOSFET LND150 is used for illustration purpose.
-Due to the resistor \(R_S\) voltage will be developed at the source \(V_S\) which is feedback to the gate to negatively bias the gate to source junction.
+Due to the resistor RS voltage will be developed at the source VS which is feedback to the gate to negatively bias the gate to source junction.
 Any increase in drain current due to environment or noise causes the voltage at the source to decrease which in turn increases the gate to source voltage.
 The increase in gate to source voltage causes the decrease in the drain current and hence compensates the increase of drain current due to the noise or environment changes such as due to temperature.

 Select Bias Point